dylan-lang/opendylan/documentation/duim-reference/source/sheets.rst

      contains the position *(* *x* *,* *y* *)*.
 The position is expressed in the coordinate system used by *sheet*.

-   See also
+   :seealso:

      - :gf:`children-overlapping-region`
      - :gf:`do-children-containing-position`

 .. generic-function:: children-overlapping-region